Make Me Happier: Evoking Emotions Through Image Diffusion Models: Results

-Figure \ref{subfig:human_experiment} shows human psychophysics experimental results.
-If all methods generate images that elicit target emotions equally effectively, human participants would make random choices, with 50\% chance in the ``two-alternative forced choice" tasks.
-Complimentary to psychophysics experiments, Table \ref{tab:metric} presents quantitative results using four metrics from Sec. \ref{sec:Experiment}.
-From Figure \ref{subfig:human_experiment}, we observed that human participants consistently prefer the generated results of our EmoEditor over all competitive baselines.
-This preference indicates EmoEditor's excellence in producing images that successfully evoke emotions aligning with the target emotions.
-This observation is also validated by the highest EMR and ESR scores of our EmoEditor in Table \ref{tab:metric}.
-Moreover, our EmoEditor achieves moderately lower ENRD and ESS, suggesting that the generated images by our EmoEditor also preserve structural similarity and semantic coherence.
+\textbf{Quantitative Evaluation with SOTA.} Figure \ref{subfig:human_experiment} shows human psychophysics experimental results (see \textbf{Sec S3.1} for more results).
+If all methods generate images that elicit target emotions equally effectively, human participants would make random choices, with a 50\% chance in the ``two-alternative forced choice" tasks.
+Observing Figure \ref{subfig:human_experiment}, we see that human participants consistently prefer the generated results of our EmoEditor over all competitive baselines, indicating its proficiency in evoking target emotions.
+Complimentary to psychophysics experiments, Table \ref{tab:metric} presents quantitative results in CAM-based and HA-based ESMI, with our EmoEditor achieving the highest scores in both metrics.
+Notably, for each method, the scores remain consistent across the two evaluation metrics, indicating that the emotion predictor $\mathcal{P}$ identifies emotion-evoking regions in a manner aligned with human annotations.
+This consistency further supports the reliability and validity of the CAM-based ESMI metric.

-From Figure \ref{subfig:human_experiment}, we also noted that our EmoEditor significantly outperforms Color Transfer (CT), indicating that emotion-evoked image generation involves more than just global adjustments to color and brightness.
-Indeed, CT also has lower EMR and ESR than our EmoEditor in Table \ref{tab:metric}.
-As expected, CT only transfers colors, preserving the edges of the source image and hence, resulting in the lowest ESS scores.
-Similarly, our EmoEditor is significantly favored over Ip2p by human participants, indicating that current text-to-image diffusion models face challenges in understanding emotional cues and generating effective text instructions for editing emotion-evoked images.
-Despite Ip2p having comparable ENRD and ESS scores to our EmoEditor, its significantly lower EMR and ESR scores suggest that it makes minimal changes to source images, maintaining high structural and semantic similarity but failing to evoke target emotions.

-Additionally, we noted that our EmoEditor also outperforms Large Model Series (LMS) by 4\% based on human preference scores in Figure \ref{subfig:human_experiment}, 20\% in EMR, 15\% in ESR, 2 in ENRD and 3 in ESS in Table \ref{tab:metric}.
-It suggests that LMS accumulates biases and errors across all procedural steps, highlighting the importance of end-to-end training for emotion-evoked image generation.

-Interestingly, we observed Neural-Style-Transfer \cite{gatys2015neural} and CLIP-Styler \cite{kwon2022clipstyler} excel in inducing negative emotions through distortion and irregular textures on source images.
-Indeed, they are preferred by humans in positive-to-negative emotion manipulations, primarily in the upper quadrants of their confusion matrix (see \textbf{Supp.}).
-However, while these methods create a negative emotional atmosphere, they render the image challenging to comprehend.
-This is supported by the higher ENRD and ESS scores in Table \ref{tab:metric}, suggesting that the distorted images no longer preserve the structural similarities and semantic content of source images.
-In contrast, our EmoEditor outperforms both methods in generating positively valenced images, as supported by higher human preference scores in the lower quadrants of the confusion matrix (see \textbf{Supp.}).